campbell000/blog/content/articles/beginners-guide-to-deep-learning.md

 <div class="imageContainer">
   <img class="limitedMedium" :src="'/sample_nn.png'" />
-    <span class="titleImageCaption">A very simple network.
+    <span class="titleImageCaption text--secondary">A very simple network.
 See below on how to compute the output</span>
 </div>

 Take the network above as an example.
 Let's say we have "3" as an input.
 To compute the output, here's what would happen: